 Please feel free to contact me if you have any points of clarification or if you would like to discuss any issues.

 Since completing the research featured on this site, Tristan has been involved in research into behaviour change, university teaching and developing several businesses.

 Tristan taught environmental science courses at the University of the Sunshine Coast from 2004 to 2013 on a part-time basis, including lecturing, tutoring, course development and course coordination.
 Tristan has taught environmental ethics, sustainable development, geographic information systems, environmental planning, and contemporary Australia courses.

 Since 2004 Tristan has established several successful businesses mostly relating to social and environmental sustainability and appropriate technology.
 Businesses include Decompression (an Australian web development company), Green Damselfly (supporting eco ethical enterprises), Australian Organic Food Directory (supporting the organic food industry), Sales Media (an online promotion and marketing company), Eviport (a social networking and video streaming company), and a few other businesses.

-While Tristan is not actively researched in the field of social capital, he is still intently interested in the concept and its application.
-Tristan welcomes comments, questions and input into this website.
+Tristan is actively researching in the field of social capital and is still intently interested in the concept and its application after over 20 years researching in the field.
+Tristan welcomes comments, questions, and input into this website.